sjspielman/tasty/CONTENTS.md

 This file provides an overview of contents in this repository.

-- Please review the `LICENSE.md` file for terms of use of these materials.
+- Please see the `LICENSE.md` file for this terms of use of this repository's materials.
-- Please review the `README.md` file for instructions on using and contributing to this repository.
+- Please see the `README.md` file for instructions on using and contributing to this repository.

-## Workshop foles
+## Workshop files

 These files/directories are directly shown in the rendered website.